iechor/docs/content/config/containers/logging/dual-logging.md

 ## Prerequisites

-Docker Engine automatically enables dual logging if the configured logging driver doesn't support reading logs.
+iEchor Engine automatically enables dual logging if the configured logging driver doesn't support reading logs.

-The following examples show the result of running a `docker logs` command with and without dual logging availability:
+The following examples show the result of running a `iechor logs` command with and without dual logging availability:

 ### Without dual logging capability